BOND REPORT: Treasury Yields Bounce Higher After U.S. Adds 209,000 Jobs In July

 Continue Reading Below

-U.S. Treasurys sold off slightly on Friday, pushing yields higher, following a key labor-market report that came in better than expected.
+U.S. Treasurys sold off on Friday, pushing yields higher, following a key labor-market report that came in better than expected, highlighting one consistently strong segment of the economy: jobs.
+That could give the Federal Reserve fodder to resume lifting rates.

 Bond prices move inversely to yields.